stkwan/stock-primer-ai/README.md

 ## Description

-A stock trading simulator with advanced features to help level up your trading.
+More than just a stock trading simulator!
+PrimeStock is loaded with advanced features to help you level up.

 ## Quick Start